 Gyoda’s “Hanachozu week” starts again tomorrow.
-And you cannot visit Gyoda’s hanachozu (floral font / floating flowers) without visiting Gyoda Hachiman Shrine.
+And you cannot visit Gyoda’s hanachozu (floral font / floating flowers) without visiting Gyoda Hachiman Shrine!
 Not only is the shrine one of Saitama’s most prominent, it is home to the piece de resistance of the monthly hanachozu week in Gyoda.
 Moreover, it is also one of only three locations in the Hanachozu week, that have night light up once a month.
-That will be this coming Saturday, October 2nd (all things being equal).
 Even without the picturesque flower displays, the shrine has a regular stream of visitors as it is a “fujinomiya” – a shrine with super powers!
 Furthermore, it is a “power spot”; the term used in Japan to describe a place, often a spiritual location, with an almost tangible aura where the life force or “ki” is strong…

 Gyoda Hachiman Shrine

 “Ki” is believed to have the power to cure illness.
 I don’t know if Gyoda Hachiman shrine is a “fuji no miya” 封じの宮 because of its ki or the other way around… which came first the chicken or egg scenario!
 The term fuji no miya is granted to a shrine that performs a clandestine type of praying that has the ability to put an end to something.
 For example, ending night crying in children or even silencing insects at night so you can get a good night sleep.
 Another example; putting an end to bad habits.
 Moreover, the benevolence of Gyoda Hachiman shrine is protection from and curing of cancer and terminal illnesses.
 It is also said to grant beautiful skin, prevent nervousness and curb dementia in senior citizens.
 People come from all over Saitama and Kanto to pray for protection and cure at Gyoda Hachiman Shrine.